 You have the right to know how your health information has been shared with others for any purposes that are not routine.

-If you have questions or concerns about the privacy of your personal health information, please call Customer Service (phone numbers are printed on the cover of this booklet).
+If you have questions or concerns about the privacy of your personal health information, please call Customer Service.